 1) Put the flour and salt in a bowl.

-2) Put the water and dates for the pie crust in a food processor and blend.
+2) Put the water and dates in a food processor and blend.

 3) Cut the butter into cubes and add to the flour and mix with your fingers until it becomes a breadcrumb consistency.

 4) Add the yoghurt, egg and date syrup and mix with a fork.

 5) Then mix with your hands and put on the flour dusted surface and knead for a few minutes.
 If this is still fairly sticky, add some more flour.

 6) Divide the dough into two and put one half in the freezer to either make another pie another time, or some homemade pop tarts.

 7) With the bit of dough that is left, divide that into two as well and roll one piece into 10inches/25cm in diameter (I used 10 inch/25cm diameter dish for my pie).